Let me share with you my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

 11. Cleaning Pots, Pans, and Baking Trays

-If your pots have burnt on food that just won’t budge add a quarter cup of soda crystals and fill the pan with boiling water.
+If your pots have burnt on food that just won’t budge then add a quarter cup of soda crystals and fill the pan with boiling water.
 Leave to soak overnight and clean as normal.
-The food should shift quite easily with very little scrubbing
+The food should shift quite easily with very little scrubbing.
+This is one of these great uses for soda crystals that’s really handy to have up your sleeve!

 12. Cleaning Ovens